ouija/Asus-G771JM-Hackintosh/README.md

 Note that I previously had macOS Monterey 12.6.1 installed on this machine with Clover bootloader, and an older installation guide for that can be found [here](./macOS_12/README.md) if needed.

+> [!WARNING]
+> Everything is pretty much working with OpenCore now under macOS Monterey 12.6.1 **EXCEPT RESTART**, where the machine just does not seem to post back to BIOS when restart completes, and instead hangs on a "blank screen" indefinitly and have to force shutdown via power button.
+> This issue has been occuring since using OpenCore and is something to do with this bootloader and the Intel Haswell Moble chipset, from what I can tell.
+I've tried everything imaginable and cannot fix this for the life of me.
+Never had this issue with Clover.
+Any input would be appreciated!

 - Switching from Clover to OpenCore v0.9.9
 - Followed the [Dortanio Laptop Haswell](https://dortania.github.io/OpenCore-Install-Guide/config-laptop.plist/haswell.html#acpi) guide to get OpenCore configured properly _(note: the guide is a little outdated and some guesswork is involved)_
 - Generated all SSDTs  _(under Windows)_ via [SSDTTime](https://github.com/corpnewt/SSDTTime), which included `FixHPET`, `FakeEC Laptop`, `PluginType`, `USB Reset`, `PCI Bridge`, `PNLF`, `XOSI`, and `Fix DMAR`